-Food Storage Tips For The Fridge And Freezer
+Fridge Food Storage Tips

+Fridge food storage tips.
+Used correctly, your refrigerator will keep food safe from spoilage and bacteria.
 Used incorrectly, it could cause big trouble.
 Of the tummy kind.
 Your refrigerator could make you sick.

 Virtually no food benefits from storage.
 You want to eat everything as fresh as you can.

-Since we can't all tromp out to the garden to harvest produce for each meal, here are some food storage tips to help your fridge function at its best.
+Since we can't all tromp out to the garden to harvest produce for each meal, here are some fridge food storage tips to help your fridge function at its best.

-Fridge Food Storage Basics
+Fridge Food Storage Tips Basics

 To keep food from spoiling, the refrigerator temperature needs to be between 34 F and 40 F. You can't depend on the little gauge (1-5) in the fridge.
 Get a refrigerator thermometer.